muhjaury/NodejsKubernetesAPI/README.md

 API using ExpressJS deployed to Docker and Kubernetes with JWT for tokenization

-Apply the Kubernetes (Deploy + Service) deploy.yml for using this program
+Run with Kubernetes : apply deploy.yml for using this program

 Admin Credential </br>
-Username : adminsejutacita2022 </br>
+Username : admin </br>
 Password : admin
 </br></br>